ImErvin/GraphDatabaseDesign/README.md

 # Neo4j Graph Database Design Document
-###### By Ervin Mamutov
+###### Contributor(s): Ervin Mamutov

-### The Spec
+### The Aim
->You are required to design and prototype a Neo4j database for use in a timetabling system for a third level institute like GMIT.
-The database should store information about student groups, classrooms, lecturers, and work hours just like the currently used timetabling system at GMIT.
+My sole aim of this project was to get a better understanding of Graph Databases and Neo4j in particular, all while meeting the requirements on my project spec [9].
+In this repository you will find, a zip file with my database prototype and the design document (which you are currently reading).
+This repository could come in handy for anyone working on a timetabling system with graph databases, or simply starting out with Neo4j and want an example database to work with.

 ## Graph Databases
 ### What are Graph Databases?